-This course will prepare students to employ the principles of effective food, beverage, and supply purchasing necessary to support food preparation and service departments of hospitality operations.
-Students will be exposed to product specifications, food grading, comparative buying, and procedures associated with purchasing, receiving, issuing and inventory control using current industry technology and software.
+Procurement in the Hospitality Industry will prepare students to employ the principles of effective food, beverage, and supply purchasing necessary to support food preparation and service departments of hospitality operations.
+Students will be exposed to product specifications, comparative buying, and procedures associated with purchasing, receiving, issuing and inventory control using current industry technology, processes and procedures.
+Prerequisites: HTM 100, MTH 108 or Higher, and Reading Proficiency.